 26.5.6.
-Designation of LIFE Members in Appendices of Publications
+Designation of LIFE Members in Appendices of Publications contribution to the study.

-At the end of Category A and B papers and perhaps for Category C papers, an appendix is included to recognize LIFE Research Group members and their contribution to the study.
 All professional members of the LIFE Research Group who have the approval of the Principal Investigators and have served at least two years in a significant capacity with the study are listed and are considered as authors.
 In addition, a Principal Investigator may provide justification in writing to the P & P Committee to include individuals who have been with the study for less than two years for inclusion.
 This appendix also designates the membership on the paper's writing group (for Category A publications), LIFE committee membership, and roles in LIFE.